wp-plugins/bepro-listings/readme.txt

 	19. Tags - You and your members can tag your listings and allow users to search them via the tag widget
 	20. reCAPTCHA - Prevent spam and malicious submissions with this google reCAPTCHA system
 	21. Contact - Receive notifications when someone submits a listing.
 Also add a contact form to your listing detail pages.
+	22. API - Integrate with other apps.
+Add/update/delete millions or listings via our api system.
+Requires BePro Software Api

 = THEMES =